Find out about how the Australian healthcare system works and how Overseas Visitors Cover fits in.

 Medicare is Australia's public healthcare system.
 It provides free or subsidised health care to Australian residents, and is funded by Australian tax payers.

 Although Medicare covers many essential medical treatments, it doesn’t cover everything, which is why many Australians also have private health insurance.
-For example, there are no Medicare benefits for treatments in private hospitals, ambulance services, and extras services including things like glasses, natural therapies and chiro.
+For example, there are no Medicare benefits for ambulance services, and extras treatments including things like glasses, physiotherapy and chiropractic services.
+Medicare may not fully cover treatments in a private hospital.

 Medicare covers things like medically necessary hospital procedures (in a public hospital), general practitioner doctor visits and some pharmaceuticals.